ahmedqani/Banking-Application-Java/README.md

      * Approving/denying accounts
      * withdrawing, depositing, transferring from all accounts
      * canceling accounts
-*	Reasonable test coverage for the service layer is expected using JUnit.
+*	Reasonable test coverage for the controller layer is expected using JUnit.
      * TDD is encouraged.
 *	Logging should be accomplished using Log4J
      * All transactions should be logged